If you’re a current or aspiring digital nomad, Croatia is probably now on your radar of countries to visit.

 Croatia isn’t on the radar of a lot of Americans, and it can be tricky to find flights here from the US in months outside of July and August.
 But it’s a highly popular holiday destination for Europeans, so if you’re already on the continent, it’s probably just a cheap direct flight away.

-And soon it will be even easier to visit for my fellow nomads – a digital nomad visa for Croatia is coming by the end of 2020.
-I’m excited to see what that will look like!
+And it just got even easier to visit for my fellow nomads – a digital nomad visa for Croatia is now here!

 It’s easy to live here.

 All of Croatia is lovely to visit and travel in – even for solo female travelers like myself.
 It’s really safe, it has a robust infrastructure for getting around, and the cost is pretty affordable.
 This is even more true of Split, which is Croatia’s second-largest city and is a great base for getting around the country and out to the beautiful islands.

 Most younger people in Split speak at least a fair amount of English, which is super helpful because Croatian is a bit tricky.
 The weather is mild for most of the year, the sun is as strong as the coffee (just the way I like it!), and the living is relaxed.

 There’s history everywhere – the remains of the Roman Empire and medieval villages and Renaissance prosperity in the heart of the old town, which started as the Roman Emperor Diocletian’s retirement palace by the sea.
 It’s grown up through the ages as an expanding village, and you can roam the tiny, picturesque alleys of the old town and see how it’s evolved and grown.